-Ensuring staff are fit and healthy during the flu season will have a positive effect on your business, with staff well-being being directly linked to staff productivity levels.
-Currently 6% of organisations don’t provide any support for staff well-being; this can have a long term detrimental effect on the business.
+Ensuring staff is fit and healthy during the flu season will have a positive effect on your business, with staff well-being being directly linked to staff productivity levels.
+Currently, 6% of organisations don’t provide any support for staff well-being; this can have a long term detrimental effect on the business.

-By implementing an automated absence management system you are able to have a clear picture of staff absence and an overall picture of absence throughout the organisation.
+By implementing an automated absence management system you can have a clear picture of staff absence and an overall picture of absence throughout the organisation.
 With sickness recording, custom forms, return to work forms and automated alerts you are given real-time information on any absence.
-Records are also taken so you have historical data which can pick up any trends that maybe occurring, you are then able to find a solution to any common causes of sickness.
+Records are also taken so you have historical data that can pick up any trends that may be occurring, you are then able to find a solution to any common causes of sickness.

 e-days offer a fully automated absence management system that can be used by staff, managers and HR so all absence is documented and the absence process is simplified across the business.
 Sign up for a free demo of the award-winning system.